Censorship of YouTube: China

 YouTube was first blocked in China for over five months from October 16, 2007 to March 22, 2008.
 It was blocked again from March 24, 2009, although a Foreign Ministry spokesperson would neither confirm nor deny whether YouTube had been blocked.
 Since then, YouTube has been inaccessible from mainland China.
 However, YouTube can still be accessed from Hong Kong (via a local version), Macau (via a worldwide version), the Shanghai Free-Trade Zone, specific hotels, and by using a VPN.
 Since 2018, when the term "YouTube" is searched on Baidu, the following message is displayed: "According to local regulations and policies, some results cannot be shown."

 Even though YouTube is blocked under the Great Firewall, many Chinese media outlets, including China Central Television (CCTV), Xinhua News Agency and China Global Television Network (CGTN), have official YouTube accounts.
-Despite the ban, Alexa ranked YouTube as the 5th-most-visited website in China.
+Despite the ban, Alexa ranked YouTube as the 5th-most-visited website in China due to huge VPNs and official permits.